A Computational Method for Measuring "Open Codes" in Qualitative Analysis: Related Work

-\begin{enumerate} \item \textbf{``Ground truth''-based metrics} compare an input set of codes against an expert-labeled dataset \cite{parfenova2025text, zhao2024new, dai-etal-2023-llm}.
+\item \textbf{``Ground truth''-based metrics} compare an input set of codes against an expert-labeled dataset \cite{parfenova2025text, zhao2024new, dai-etal-2023-llm}.
 While it provides quantifiable metrics such as precision and recall, its presupposition of a single correct answer directly contradicts qualitative research theories \cite{corbin_chapter_2008, terry_thematic_2017}.
+Essentially, this approach constrains inputs to a predefined scope, thereby limiting the discovery of novel insights \cite{liew_optimizing_2014, xiao_supporting_2023, parfenova2025text}.

+\item \textbf{Clustering and topic-coherence metrics} evaluate internal structure through measures such as compactness, separation, or word-level coherence \cite{rahimi2023contextualized}.
+Although they do not require ground truth, they prioritize internal homogeneity rather than conceptual breadth or interpretive variation.
+Inductive coding, by contrast, values the coverage of diverse and crosscutting ideas rather than tight cluster cohesion \cite{corbin_chapter_2008, terry_thematic_2017}.
+Moreover, these metrics treat each coder or model output in isolation, lacking a mechanism to assess how different coders align, diverge, or collectively represent the dataset \cite{thomas_general_2006}.
+Hence, their objectives are incompatible with the theoretical aims of inductive qualitative analysis.

-Essentially, this approach constrains inputs to a predefined scope, thereby limiting the discovery of novel insights \cite{liew_optimizing_2014, xiao_supporting_2023, parfenova2025text}. \item \textbf{Topic coherence metrics} measure the consistency of topic word representation, evaluating the interpretability and meaningfulness of a topic \cite{rahimi2023contextualized}.
-It works without a ground truth and instead examines the internal latent properties of topics.
-However, as inductive coding often aims to identify at a more nuanced and crosscutting level than topics or themes \cite{corbin_chapter_2008}, the method's usefulness is limited. \item \textbf{Human-annotated evaluations} ask experts to assess the usefulness, explainability, or relevance of machine-generated codes through instruments such as survey forms \cite{de_paoli_can_2023, de_paoli_performing_2023, zambrano_ncoder_2023, spinoso2023qualitative}.
-However, such annotations are labor-intensive and may still fail to detect systemic biases, such as the consistent omission of critical codes \cite{parfenova2025text}. \end{enumerate}
+\item \textbf{Human-annotated evaluations} ask experts to assess the usefulness, explainability, or relevance of machine-generated codes through survey-based instruments \cite{de_paoli_can_2023, de_paoli_performing_2023, zambrano_ncoder_2023, spinoso2023qualitative}.
+While such methods provide valuable qualitative insights, they are costly, time-consuming, and difficult to scale for large datasets or iterative evaluation cycles, potentially overlooking systematic omissions when all coders fail to recognize a key concept \cite{parfenova2025text}. \end{enumerate}